google/docsy/userguide/content/en/docs/adding-content/repository-links.md

 ## Link configuration

-There are four variables you can configure in `hugo.toml`/`hugo.yaml`/`hugo.json` to set up links, as well as one in your page metadata.
+There are four site variables you can configure in `hugo.toml`/`hugo.yaml`/`hugo.json` to set up links, as well as one in your page metadata.

 ### `github_repo`